stefwalter/blog/content/technical/open-source-services.md

 You still with me?

-Yes, that means opening a pull request against a running service and running that change before it's merged.
+Yes, that means opening a pull request against a running service and experiencing that change before it's merged.

 This is not as insane as it sounds.